ethanp33/BLAST/README.md

    - ![image](https://user-images.githubusercontent.com/62312637/200746939-c5040aec-b1e6-446f-88b6-7e8f9a48d6eb.png)

 # Using Biopython-Scripts
-This section covers the useage and functionality of all the scripts accessible via the command line main menu by using the included example located in the `examples` folder.
+This section covers the useage and functionality of all the scripts accessible via the command line main menu by using the included example located in the `examples` folder and assumes you work your way through the below steps **in order**.

 ## 1. Downloading Sequences
 The download function is used to download FASTA files containing sequences from a text file contaning a line seperated text file containing a list of species names.
 This function downloads sequences and places them inside the `downloads\species_names\gene_name` folder.
 For the download function, you can find the example file here: `examples\nematode_names.txt`.
 As you can see, it contains line-seperated names of species we would like to download the sequences of: